Chromos-Def/my-hosts-scripts/README.md

 # my-hosts-scripts
 My hosts script

-# How to used
+# How to use
-The script will update from the sources I listed below and combine all of them into a single file named **HOSTS** You will need to manually drag this file into the proper location and that location is the *etc* directory in **C:\Windows\System32\drivers\etc**
+- The script will update from the sources I listed below and combine all of them into a single file named **HOSTS**.
+- You will need to manually drag this file into the proper directory for now.
+     - That directory being **C:\Windows\System32\drivers\etc**

 # TO DO
 - Write up a better README